aghosh5/ML/README.md

 Machine learning focuses on the use of data and algorithms to imitate the way that humans learn, gradually improving its accuracy.

-The three main Machine Learning Methods are :
+The three main Machine Learning types are :
 1. Supervised Learning
 2. Unsupervised Learning
 3. Reinforcement Learning